Gore (road)

-Two diverging white lines demarcate the theoretical gore of this highway exit on Interstate 40 in Arkansas, with a grass-covered physical gore following it.
-In this instance, the theoretical gore contains no markings.
+Two diverging white lines demarcate the theoretical gore of this highway exit on Interstate 40 in Arkansas, with a grass-covered physical gore following it: In this instance, the theoretical gore contains no markings.

-Exit gore on Interstate 95 in Connecticut.
-Note the theoretical gore has been marked with chevrons.
+Exit gore on Interstate 95 in Connecticut: Note the theoretical gore has been marked with chevrons.

-In road and highway construction, a gore (US) or nose (UK) is a triangular plot of land, not to be driven on, where a road forks at the intersection with a second road, or merges on and off from a larger one.
+In road and highway construction, a gore (US) or nose (UK) is a triangular plot of land indicating where a road forks at an intersection or turning area, or merges with another road.
 Gores at exit ramps occasionally have impact attenuators, especially when an obstruction such as a bridge abutment follows the gore.
+A virtual gore or theoretical gore is an area marked with transverse or chevron painted lines to serve as a gore, or warn of an upcoming gore.
+Gores are not intended to be driven upon.

-The US term gore (describing a space) historical, representing a characteristically triangular piece of land, often designated incidentally when two surveys failed to meet.
-Etymologically it is derived from gār, meaning spear.
+The US term "gore" (describing a space) is historical, representing a characteristically triangular piece of land, often designated incidentally when two surveys failed to meet.
+Etymologically, it is derived from the Old English word gār, meaning spear.

-A "virtual" (or theoretical) gore is a triangular shaped paved space, which may lead to the unpaved area of a larger physical gore.
-A theoretical gore is commonly marked with transverse or chevron painted lines to discourage being driven on.

-In the US, at the "theoretical gore point", a dotted white line becomes a wide solid white channelizing line and another wide solid white line angles off along the edge of the diverging road, forming an elongated white triangle in front of the gore.
+In the US, at the "theoretical gore point", a dotted white line becomes a wide, solid-white channelizing line and another wide, solid-white line angles off along the edge of the diverging road, forming an elongated white triangle in front of the gore.
 This as a "neutral area" with white chevron markings optionally added.

+A very old example of a gore surviving as a street name in London is Kensington Gore, long completely built over and reshaped, where now stands the Albert Hall.